DanialArab/Agentic_AI/README.md

 ![](https://github.com/DanialArab/images/blob/main/Agentic_AI/objective_eval.png)

-To evaluate this we may get some ground truth, as shown above, and then do the evals.
+To evaluate this, we may get some ground truth, as shown above, and then do the evals and get the percentage of the correct queries.
+One thing I may need to do is to re-write the reflection prompt like adding instruction to the reflection prompt to makke the database query run faster or make it cleared or just having different ideas to re-write the initial or reflection prompts.
+Doing so, I will be able to evals the performance of different prompts.
+It is important to have a systematic way to eval performabce of different prompts letting me being able to choose between different prompts.

 ### Subjective evals